JeroenVanB/LAMAS/docs/index.md

 ### Variations

 There are many variants of the game: 'Oh hell!', 'Wizard' or 'Nomination Whist'.
-We decided to implement a version, which we ourselves usually play.
-To prevent state explosion, we simplified some game rules, e.g. the amount of cards.
+We decided to implement a version, which we usually play.
+To prevent state explosion, we simplified some game rules, e.g. the number of cards.
 We implemented a version with 5 rounds and only the highest cards of the normal deck of cards are used.
 The trump changes each round and is chosen randomly.

 ### Points